Global. Inclusive. Trusted. Passionate.

 I love the fact that I get to work with a fast-paced, tight-knit team.
 Working with global clients, my teams are spread all over the globe and I can have amazing conversations with people on three separate continents, all while finding new ways the agency can propel our clients forward.

 I have a very bad reputation when it comes to partying – Some people might say it’s dangerous to be out with me on a school night

-After 10 years as Marketing Chief at Eurostar, I launched brand consultancy Glow London: I only joined for a 6-month contract but when the time came to leave I just couldn’t do it!
+After 10 years as Marketing Chief at Eurostar, I launched a brand consultancy and I only joined the agency for a 6-month contract, but when the time came to leave I just couldn’t do it!
 Never have I worked with a company who matched my own values so well; with such a genuine people culture, a passion for doing the right thing by their clients and desire to lead the industry to better things.